google/prettytensor/docs/Bookkeeper.md

 * loss: append this loss operation
 * name: The name for this loss, defaults to loss.op.name
 * regularization: Set to True if this is a regularization loss.
+* add_summaries: Set to True if you want to see scalar and average summary.